amitverma80/EFSample/README.md

-# .Net 6 Entity Framework Sample Angular 14
+# .Net 6 Entity Framework Sample Angular 14 and MySQL

 This sample uses Unit Of Work concept